They say…

 These naturally occurring chemical helpers then break the links between the chains of molecules in the starch to create something water can dissolve and yeast can metabolise.
 It’s not surprising that many brewers have a scientific background, even if their hearts and palates are firmly in the arts.

 Working through a brew day highlights the immense patience and impeccable timing needed to achieve this.
-Good brewing involves bouts of physical activity and long periods of waiting, for precisely the right time when precisely the right amount of water at precisely the right temperature acheives ‘saccharification’, as the breakdown into sugar is known.
+Good involves bouts of physical activity and long periods of waiting, for precisely the right time when precisely the right amount of water at precisely the right temperature acheives ‘saccharification’, as the breakdown into sugar is known.

 Then there’s the lengthy boil necessary to ensure the appropriate levels of hop bitterness make it into the finished product.
 It’s also not surprising that brewers, present company included, are generally sociable types, filling the inevitable longueurs with easy conversation.